 After a recent house move, my photography playground has changed from picturesque seaside towns, ancient monuments and wide-open beaches, typified by shots such as Whitby’s 99 steps, pier and abbey, to gentle rolling hills, cityscapes and woodland.
-The change of subject made me less nervous than the lack of opportunities on my immediate doorstep.
+The change of subject to woodland photography made me less nervous than the actual lack of opportunities on my immediate doorstep.

 Photographic treasures such as Pistone Windmill do exist but you can’t always guarantee light such as this on the days you have free.
 I realised I needed to find something much closer to home to shoot as often as possible in my spare time.
 Fortunately, there are woodlands less than a 5-minute walk from the house and this is providing an ideal opportunity to embrace intimate woodland scenes.

 I am finding the transition from grand to intimate landscapes more problematic than I assumed it would be.
 Despite applying the skills I have honed over the years I am constantly returning with snapshots or shots which lack the ethereal feel and majesty of the woodland.
-I also often find myself drifting to the edge of the woodland and focussing on lone trees (tree in clearing fog and tree at sunset) which is a return to my comfort zone of grander landscapes.
-I can see the potential in a scene but can struggle to capture it in-camera.
+I also often find myself drifting to the edge of the woodland and focussing on lone trees which is a return to my comfort zone of grander landscapes.
+I can see the potential in a scene but can struggle to capture it in camera.
 Too often the resultant photo is cluttered and chaotic with no obvious subject.

 Improvement has been slow and a mixture of accident and study.
 For example, it was while I was out capturing portraits of my son I realised my 85mm lens helped simplify the scene.
 I had been using my wide-angle lens, on a fairly standard ‘landscape setting’ but this simply pushed my subject deep into the scene and cluttered background.
-Although it feels counterintuitive, longer lenses, and often shallow depth of fields, really are your friend in the woodland.
+Although it feels counterintuitive, longer lenses and often shallow depth of fields really are your friend when it comes to woodland photography.
 I rarely shoot at a focal range of less than 50mm these days and look to find more abstract views rather than attempting to capture all of the scene in front of me.

 The good news is pretty much any light and weather is good for woodland photography and even light rain shouldn’t be an excuse for not getting out and shooting.
 Grey skies make for an excellent diffuser and the rain can really bring out the colours in the woodland and darken the trees for greater contrast.
 This can be further emphasised by the use of a polariser.
 Fog adds a mystical feel and mood to your shot as well as help simplify the background.